Gosford High School

 Gosford High School (abbreviated as GHS) is a government-funded co-educational academically selective secondary day school, located in Gosford, in the Central Coast region of New South Wales, Australia.

-Established in 1928, the school enrolled approximately 1,070 students in 2018, from Year 7 to Year 12, of whom two percent identified as Indigenous Australians and forty percent were from a language background other than English.
+Established in 1928, the school enrolled approximately 1,063 students in 2023, from Year 7 to Year 12, of whom one percent identified as Indigenous Australians and fifty-seven percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Michael Smith.

 History

 Gosford High School, operated by the New South Wales Department of Education, was established in 1928, the first secondary school in the Central Coast region, and became a selective high school in 1989.
 The original building was completed in 1929, and consisted of seven classrooms, one science laboratory and an assembly room.
 Students at the school primarily come from the Central Coast region, though students from the Sydney and Lake Macquarie regions comprise a significant portion of the population.
 As of 2014, Gosford High was the only fully selective school on the Central Coast, making admission very competitive.